 The Dolomites is one of the best areas in Italy for snow sports, pulling in thousands of salopette-clad skiers and snowboarders every winter.
 But this mountainous region isn’t just for the wintertime – it’s also a fantastic place for a summer holiday.
 The snow melts to reveal hillside meadows, glacial lakes and wildflowers, while in towns like Merano and Bolzano, al fresco diners spill out onto the pavements to enjoy the sunshine.
 We tried to whittle our reasons for loving summer holidays in the Dolomites to five, but there were so many, we only managed to get it down to seven!
-Look out for Hollie’s top tips along the way – she’s our concierge for the area, and a passionate advocate for summertime stays in the mountains.
+Look out for our colleague Hollie’s top tips along the way – she’s a passionate advocate for summertime stays in the mountains.

 The scenery during the summer here is breathtaking.
 From the peaks you can feel on top of the world, with clouds and planes below you and alpine flowers, waterfalls and mountaintop lakes all around.
 One of our favourite ways to enjoy the scenery is on the historic railway in Renon, which takes you from the centre of Bolzano up to the plateau of Renon.
 You can hop on and off along the way and do short walks through the woods and meadows.
 There’s also a cable car up to the pretty mountain village of Colle, set within a nature reserve.

 Perfect walking weather

 There are walks and hikes for all ages and abilities here.
 Take the summer lifts and do a short stroll, follow some of the Wanderwegs (famous walking routes), try Nordic walking, or follow the trails down some of the gorges and check out the caves at the bottom.
 Our new six-night South Tyrolean walking holiday follows the renowned wine trail, passing fairytale-like castles and palaces as you hike a circular route from Merano to Bolzano and back again.